German chancellor Angela Merkel faces last Bundestag question time before election | DW | 23.06.2021

 The aim was to "make the Bundestag the central place of social and political debate again."
 But anyone hoping for the theatricals seen in the UK's House of Commons at the weekly PM's Q'S was quickly left disappointed as the chancellor regularly gets more of a light toasting than a grilling.

-The orderly nature of the Q&A session is largely due to the format: one-minute questions; one-minute answers; no follow-ups and no pre-submitted questions.
+The orderly nature of the Q&A session is largely due to the format: one-minute questions; one-minute answers; and no pre-submitted questions.

 The parliamentarians are not forbidden from clapping, and aside from the odd jeer from members of the far-right Alternative for Germany(AfD), Bundestag President Wolfgang Schäuble rarely has to interject in the largely harmonious atmosphere.